cjimti/mk/_posts/2018-03-24-microservices.md

 - [Docker gets minimalist with plan to migrate images to Alpine Linux](http://siliconangle.com/blog/2016/02/09/docker-gets-minimalist-with-plan-to-migrate-images-to-alpine-linux/)
 - [Solomon Hykes, founder and CTO of Docker (on the move to Alpine)](https://news.ycombinator.com/item?id=11000827)

+We can demonstrate using an Alpine Linux container by executing the `echo` command included with Alpine:
+`docker run --rm alpine echo "hello"`.
+This command pulls the Alpine container if you don't already have it.
+Since the `echo` command completes after echoing it's message there is nothing elses to do and the container ceases execution and remains in a stopped state.
+However the `--rm` flag removes the container after it runs, this means you won't end up with a bunch of useless stopped containers after running it multiple times.

 [Microservices]: https://en.wikipedia.org/wiki/Microservices